Chief Black Hawk

 Barbwire

-Looking to the southwest, and just opposite the Gravelly Ford (North of Richfield, Utah) could be seen a band of Indians driving a bunch of cattle.
+Looking to the southwest, and just opposite the Gravelly Ford (Scipio, Utah) could be seen a band of Indians driving a bunch of cattle.
 They were evidently trying to make the ford, which if reached in time would give them the passes to the mountains on the east, and insure them with a clean get away with the stock.
 General Pace ordered an advance, and a distance of eight miles was made to Gravelly Ford covered under the whip.
 The advance guard was about two hundred yards in the lead when the point of the mountain was reached and they were permitted to pass, but when the company reached the place they were fired upon by the Indians from ambush at the close range of sixty paces.
 The whites were commanded to cross-fire, and the Indians were routed, but about at this time the Indians were reinforced by the band driving the cattle on the west.

 A guard of Indians was left over the cattle on the west side of the river, while Indians to the number of seventy-five or eighty engaged in fighting on the east side.